john-sch/SchedulePro/README.md

 # SchedulePro

-SchedulePro is a scheduling application built with FastAPI for managing events.
-It supports creating, updating, retrieving, and deleting scheduled events, including recurring events with conflict detection.
+SchedulePro is a scheduling application built with FastAPI and an integrated React dashboard for managing events.
+It supports creating, updating, retrieving, and deleting scheduled events—including recurring events with conflict detection.

 ## Features